Erovia/corner/content/posts/thk.md

 As QMK is a pretty fast-moving project, the original code for the keyboard did not build with new QMK.

 I first heard about this keyboard when a community member tried to flash his board and asked for help.
-Sadly, I was not able to work out all the things without having access to the hardware and my abition to make it work again had to be put on hold.
+Sadly, I was not able to work out all the things without having access to the hardware and my ambition to make it work again had to be put on hold.
-Until Jack was kind enough to send my two unassembled kits.
+Until Jack was kind enough to send me two unassembled kits.
 Now I have the hardware fully working with mainline QMK so I thought I'll document a process of building and compiling and flashing this board.

 ### Hardware